Compton Hit-And-Run Accident Lawyers

 According to the National Highway Traffic Safety Administration (NHTSA), 2,932 people lost their lives in traffic crashes involving hit-and-run drivers in 2022, marking a 0.5% increase from the 2,917 fatalities recorded in 2021.

 Pedestrians and cyclists are particularly vulnerable in these incidents.
-In 2022:
+Traffic accident data in 2022 show the following:

 - Out of 7,522 pedestrian fatalities, 1,910 pedestrians (25%) were involved in hit-and-run crashes, reflecting a 4.3% increase (79 more fatalities) compared to the previous year.